Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/02-vm_setup.typ

 #infobox()[
   - `master_config/` — Contains configuration files for master node
   - `node_config/` — Contains generic configuration for worker nodes
-Those configuration can also be found inside the GitHub directory with all of the other configurations and scripts.
+Those configuration can also be found inside the GitHub directory with all the other configurations and scripts.
 ]

 == Basic Usage